-SPECIFICATION NOTES: For Proposed Trees, Hedges, Shrub Planting & Grass Areas - These implementation and maintenance specification notes are for planning purposes only and do not constitute a detailed landscape specification.
+SPECIFICATION NOTES: For Proposed Trees, Hedges, Shrub Planting & Grass Areas - These implementation and maintenance specification notes are for

-Copyright: This drawing is the property of Bradford-Smith Landscape Architect.
-It must not be copied or reproduced or passed to a third party without written consent of undertaken by an Arboricultural Association approved Contractor.
 Root Protection Area beneath Existing Trees: All new top soiling operations to be undertaken by hand and under the supervision of the arborist (Eco Urban) using hand tools only to minimize root damage.
 If significant roots are encountered, these will be left undamaged and plants locally adjusted.